sharn25/Anime-DL/README.md

 ## Dark Theme
 ![screenshot](images/screenshot_dark.png "screenshot")

-## New Version Feature and Changes in v7.0
+## New Version Feature and Changes in v7.1
-* Fully updated GUI.
-* Added Light and Dark Theme support.
-* New icon designs
+* New source 6 added with good quality a
-* Added new Source as "Source 5" with highspeed links.(Almost all episode with 1080p low size)
-* Mouse Over shows Hint about button.
-You can also disable this in settings.
-* Next or Previous Episode play option added in Player.(Once you start epiosde of any anime it loads the all epiosde to player playlist.
-After that you can do other things in app).
+* Play directly downloaded files from download panel.
+* Right Click menu added in download panel for play, open folder location extra.

 ## Feature
 * Both Linux and Windows supported